leeprichman/ClonoCluster/README.md

 ```

-Now you may follow the [walkthrough](#walk) or [tutorial](https://github.com/leeprichman/Barcluster/Tutorial.html) below.
+Now you may follow the [tutorial](https://github.com/leeprichman/Barcluster/Tutorial.html) or [walkthrough](###walk) below.
 At the end of the analysis you may recover output and shut down the container with:

 ```
 docker cp $cID:/myoutput.txt ~/myagdockeroutput.txt